2016 shooting of Almaty police officers

 On 18 July 2016, Ruslan Kulikbayev, a 26-year-old Salafi jihadist and ex-convict, shot and killed 10 people—8 police officers and 2 civilians—in the city of Almaty, Kazakhstan before being apprehended in a chase and shootout with law enforcement.
 In addition to Kulikbayev, police arrested five other suspects involved in the attack, while officers shot and killed a sixth suspect.
 While in custody, Kulikbayev confessed to the attack, claiming he perpetrated it due to a hatred of law enforcement.

-In November 2016, Kulikbayev was convicted with terrorism and murder charges stemming from the attack, and was sentenced to death.
-At the time of Kazakhstan's abolition of the death penalty in 2021, he had been the only person on Kazakhstan's death row; his death sentence was subsequently commuted to life imprisonment.
+In November 2016, Kulikbayev was convicted on terrorism and murder charges stemming from the attack, and was sentenced to death.
+At the time of Kazakhstan's abolition of the death penalty in 2021, he had been the only person on Kazakhstan's death row and his death sentence was subsequently commuted to life imprisonment.

 Kulikbayev's five accomplices were also convicted and sentenced to prison terms ranging from 3 to 10.5 years.

 Background

-The attack came just over a month after the 2016 Aktobe shootings where 25 people were killed.
+The attack came just over a month after the spate of 2016 Aktobe shootings against civilian and military targets where 25 people were killed.